aayvazyan-tgm/SSI/README.md

 TM4C123G CMake
 ==============

-This project tries to convert the Makefile to a cmake file
+This project tries to convert a TI C Series TM4C123G targeting Makefile to a CMake file

-current status:
+Current status:
-not working
+Compiling, but not working